kashewknutt/VESITCourseGPT/README.md

 3. Run the `jsonTojsonl.py` script to convert JSON to JSONL.
 4. Run the `finetune.py` script to initiate the fine-tuning process.
 5. Monitor the training process and save the fine-tuned model once training is complete.
+6. Use the `chatbot.py` script to interact with the trained model and ask questions related to the college syllabus.

 ## Notes